ricfog/the-impact-of-algorithmic-rais/README.md

+# The Impact of Algorithmic Risk Assessments on Human Predictions and its Analysis via Crowdsourcing Studies

 This repo contains code and data to reproduce the analysis in the paper "The Impact of Algorithmic Risk Assessments on Human Predictions and its Analysis via Crowdsourcing Studies" at CSCW 2021.
 In this work, we conduct an user